 Q48.
 Community participation and meaningful engagement is an essential component to changing health system behavior, activating partnerships that improve health outcomes and sustaining community ownership and investment in programs.
-Please use the table below to tell us about the external partners involved in your most recent CHNA.
+Please use the table below to tell us about the external partners involved in your most recent CHINA.
 In the first column, select and describe the external participants.
 In the second column, select the level of community engagement for each participant.
 In the third column, select the recommended practices that each stakeholder was engaged in.
 The Maryland Hospital Association worked with the HSCRC to develop this list of eight recommended practices for engaging patients and communities in the CHNA process.

-Refer to the FY 2021 Community Benefit Guidelines for more detail on MHA's recommended practices.
-Completion of this self-assessment is optional for FY 2021, but will be mandatory for FY 2022.
+Refer to the FY 2022 Community Benefit Guidelines for more detail on MHA's recommended practices.
+Completion of this self-assessment is mandatory for FY 2022.